microsoftgraph/microsoft-graph-training/tutorials/includes/python/06-get-inbox-messages.md

     1. Display access token
     2. List my inbox
     3. Send mail
-    4. List users (requires app-only)
-    5. Make a Graph call
+    4. Make a Graph call
     2
     Message: Updates from Ask HR and other communities
       From: Contoso Demo on Yammer